EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 ```

 ### Execute HTTP exchange
 Now the keys and hosts should be ready to start and monitor exchanges.
+In all exchanges, make sure to start the server first.
+Otherwise the client will return an error.

 #### HTTP exchange using no vpn (baseline)
 Start the baseline HTTP exchange, by running the following commands: